SlightlyEpic/webhooked/designDocs/dbSchema.md

     _id: Date                   // Time this webhook was recieved, this is the cluster and TTL key
     webhookId: WebhookInfo._id  // The _id of the webhook
     senderIp: string            // The IP address of the sender
+    ownerId: User._id           // The _id of the webhook's owner
     data: unknown               // The JSON data recieved
     successfulForwards: number  // Number of WebhookInfo.destinationUrls the data was successfully recieved by at the time of being recieved by the server
 }